 Lastly—and this is hard to quantify—the ideal stock is not over-owned and has great potential to climb higher as more investors become aware of it and develop positive opinions about it.

 None of these solar power stocks meet all these criteria, which is not surprising.
-But the ones that come closest are Enphase (ENPH), Sunova (NOVA), Sunrun (RUN) and Solaredge (SEDG).
+But the ones that come closest are Enphase (ENPH), JinkoSolar (JKS) and Solaredge (SEDG).

 As you search for solar stocks, don’t forget that there is an entire renewable energy industry.
 Electric vehicles are becoming more common, and General Motors (GM) plans to sell only zero-emission vehicles by 2035.
 Wind and hydroelectric power is a growing force in renewable energy solutions.

 Alternatively, if you want a somewhat diversified way to invest in companies that are trying to improve energy efficiency, Hannon Armstrong (HASI) should be up your alley.
 The company provides capital to companies in the energy efficiency, renewable energy and other sustainable infrastructure markets.
 In exchange for capital to advance their businesses Hannon generates recurring revenue and predictable cash flows.
-And the stock, while down in 2021, is still up 16% in the last year.
+And the stock, while down in 29% YTD, has weathered the recent market better than many renewable energy companies.

 What else would you like to know about solar power stocks?
 Leave your question in the comments below.